Dharmendra-Dhital7/delta-demo/README.md

 # delta-demo
-this is my first repository in github class.
+THis is a demo for git & github class